 How to Make Fried Onions

-I recommend marinating onions in a mixture of plant-based milk and apple cider vinegar (basically, vegan buttermilk) for 20 – 30 minutes prior to frying them.
+There’s no doubt adding crispy fried onions to this casserole takes it to another level.
+I recommend marinating onions in a mixture of plant-based milk and apple cider vinegar (basically, vegan buttermilk) for 20 to 30 minutes prior to frying them.
 You can even soak them overnight.

 This marinade helps soften the onion flavor and the buttermilk mixture will help the flour coating stick to the onions.

-You can use gluten-free flour to make gluten free fried onions, however, I find that the flour doesn’t brown as much.
-To help gluten free fried onions turn a more golden color, I recommend coating the top of the fried onions (immediately before baking) with a mixture of 1 tablespoon melted vegan butter combined with 1 teaspoon agave nectar.
+You can use gluten-free flour to make gluten-free fried onions, but I find that the flour doesn’t brown as much.
+To help gluten-free fried onions turn a more golden color, coat the top of the fried onions (immediately before baking) with a mixture of 1 tablespoon melted vegan butter with 1 teaspoon agave nectar.

 Can you make green bean casserole ahead of time?